"The more you want to be a teacher,

 We all have things that we want to do in this life, and for as long as I can remember, I've wanted to be a teacher.
-But, I didn't want to be a teacher in school in the way that I saw teaching being done when I was in school most of the time, because there was no creativity there, no feeling, it was more like being a facilitator--someone going through a planned program of curriculum.
-I say most, because there were one handful of teachers who led by the example I was seeking.
+But, I didn't want to be a teacher in a school in the way that I saw teaching being done when I was in school most of the time, because there was no creativity there, no feeling, it was more like being a facilitator--someone going through a planned program of the curriculum.
+I say most because there was one handful of teachers who led by the example I was seeking.
 And, I loved them and loved learning from them.

 With that handful of teachers through all of my schooling, I've never later contacted them to tell them how they made a difference in me.
 We move on.
 Yet we've grown.
 We get busy and we don't have it in our mind often enough to have it be a strong desire to find them and say to them, "You have made a difference in me.
 Thank you."
-So I expect that it is very rare for a teacher to hear these kind and encouraging comments.
+So I expect that it is very rare for a teacher to hear these kinds and encouraging comments.

 As a teacher, I hear them only rarely myself, but they speak volumes to me when I do hear them.
 They are a great encouragement to me and help renew my desire and drive to continue on the path I've chosen.

 Yesterday I was with a client for a couple of hours.
 He owns two retail stores in dramatically different markets.
 I've done what he was doing, so I could relate to his business and his market in general.
 When I first met him, he was very negative about the business he was in.
-He was sarcastic, and pessimistic about the present and the future of his business.
+He was sarcastic and pessimistic about the present and the future of his business.

 During that time and other times when we had a chance to talk at some length, I would try to encourage him by giving him ideas of other ways of approaching his business, things to try that I had found successful, and in general, to have a different outlook.
 This is natural for me to do, so I don't pay much attention to it anymore.
 I just try to encourage people when they seem discouraged.